These tips are based on common knowledge and experimentation.

 .aspx), this, of course, can't be done, and the header is not sent.

 document.write() to output content in particular, can improve overall page loading.
-Use modern AJAX methods to manipulate page content for modern browsers, rather than the older approaches based on
+Use DOM APIs to manipulate page content, rather than

 Tables are still considered valid markup but should be used for displaying tabular data.
 To help the browser render your page quicker, you should avoid nesting your tables.